FAQ

 What types of policies can be sold?

 Universal life and whole life policies are most commonly sold in life settlements.
-Convertible term policies may also qualify.
-Standard term policies without a conversion feature typically do not qualify.
-If you're not sure what type of policy you have, call us — we're happy to help you figure it out.
+Convertible term policies may also qualify, and even standard term can sometimes be sold after a significant health change.
+If you're not sure what type of policy you have, call us.
+We're happy to help you figure it out.

 How much money will I receive?

 The amount depends on several factors: the face value of the policy, the age and health of the insured, the type of policy, and the ongoing premium costs.
-On average, life settlement payouts are approximately 4 times the cash surrender value.
-We'll provide a free estimate based on your specific situation.
+According to LISA’s 2025 market data, the average life settlement paid nearly 9 times the cash surrender value ($212,066 versus a $24,360 average surrender).
+Learn more about how your policy is valued, or get a free estimate based on your specific situation.

 Does my health status affect my offer?

 Yes, significantly.
 A decline in health since the policy was issued can actually increase your policy's value in the secondary market.
-Buyers price offers based on the insured's life expectancy — a policy held by someone with health changes may attract higher bids.
+Buyers price offers based on the insured's life expectancy, and a policy held by someone with health changes may attract higher bids.
 This is why we encourage anyone over 65 to apply, even with manageable health conditions.

 The Process